ayanasharma0864/Anime_Recommendations-html-css/README.md

 A beautifully designed and interactive platform built using HTML and CSS for SnW individual project.

 # Overview 🌸
-helps users explore and discover new anime across different genres — from action and fantasy to romance and slice of life.
+Helps users explore and discover new anime across different genres — from action and fantasy to romance and slice of life.
 The site showcases multiple genres 🎬 , hot picks 🔥 and best recommendations 🌟 , offering a fun and easy way for fans to find their next favorite anime.

 # Features ✨
   ~ 🎬 Genre Collections: